 The Council welcomed the STACPUB report as presented by the Chairman W. B. Brodie (Canada).
-The Council's summary of the Committee's deliberations and the recommendations as proposed by the Committee are presented below.
+The Council reviewed the summary of the Committee's deliberations and endorsed the recommendations as proposed by the Committee.

 2. Summary of the Committee Report